andresvi94/BottRoller/README.md

 ## Motivation

 Android app to control wirelessly an HC-05 bluetooth module on a Tiva microcontroller.
-Used to move two-wheel balancing robot in all cardinal direction
+Used to move two-wheel balancing robot in all cardinal directions

 ## License